TYPE DESIGN INFORMATION PAGE last updated on

 | |

 Illustration student at the University of Kansas in Lawrence.
-Creator of the ornamental caps face Sanswich (2012).
+Creator of the ornamental caps typeface Sanswich (2012).
 Behance link.
 [Google] [More] ⦿ | |

 During her graphic design studies at the University of Kansas in Lawrence, KS, Sally Carmichael designed Nova (2012), a modular outlined typeface.
 Behance link.
 [Google] [More] ⦿ | |

-Sam Small (Kansas City, MO) designed the ultra-contrasted minimalist squarish typeface >Minutia (2012) during his studies at the Kansas City Art Institute.
+Sam Small (Kansas City, MO) designed the ultra-contrasted minimalist squarish typeface Minutia (2012) during his studies at the Kansas City Art Institute.
 Behance link.
 [Google] [More] ⦿ | |

 Visual communication student at the University of Kansas.
 Creator of a hexagonal typeface called Steipe (2012) that was inspired y the architecture in Trier, Germany.
 Behance link.
 [Google] [More] ⦿ | |

 Student at the University of Kansas in Lawrence.
-Creator of the display face Strike (2012), which was designed on the basis of DIN.
+Creator of the display typeface Strike (2012), which was designed on the basis of DIN.
 [Google] [More] ⦿ | |

-Born&raised in Grand Junction Colorado, educated in art&graphic design at Western State College of Colorado, Scott now works as a freelance designer in Wichita, KS.
+Born in 1986 in Grand Junction, CP and educated in art&graphic design at Western State College of Colorado, Scott now works as a freelance designer in Wichita, KS.
+Creator of the handwriting font Scotosaurus (2011) and the blackletter typeface Cartographer (2011).
+Ellephont (2011) is hand-printed.
 Dafont link.
-Creator of the handwriting font Scotosaurus (2011) and the blackletter face Cartographer (2011).
-Ellephont (2011) is handprinted.
+Klingspor link.
 [Google] [More] ⦿ | |

 Behance link.
 [Google] [More] ⦿ | |